-Gap Year Itinerary Ideas for Oceania
+Gap year itinerary ideas for Oceania

-Start off in Australia on a working holiday visa.
+Consider starting your Oceania gap year off in Australia on a working holiday visa.
 The East Coast is the most popular stretch to see and allows for plenty of working opportunities in the cities and small towns that line the beaches.
 Start in Cairns and work your way south (stopping at plenty of adventure destinations along the way), before arriving in Melbourne a few weeks or months later.